docker/community/Docker-Birthday-3/tutorial.md

 <a id="setup"></a>
 ### Setting up your computer
-Getting all the tooling setup on your computer can be a daunting task, but thankfully as Docker has become stable, getting Docker up and running on your favourite OS has become very easy.
+Getting all the tooling setup on your computer can be a daunting task, but thankfully as Docker has become stable, getting Docker up and running on your favorite OS has become very easy.
 First, we'll install Docker.

 Docker has invested significantly into improving the on-boarding experience for its users on these OSes, thus running Docker now is a cakewalk.
 The *getting started* guide on Docker has detailed instructions for setting up Docker on [Mac](http://docs.docker.com/mac/step_one/), [Linux](http://docs.docker.com/linux/step_one/) and [Windows](http://docs.docker.com/windows/step_one/).